All About Ichiran Hakata Tonkotsu Ramen Instant Noodles

 - If you like the basic firmness, boil the noodles for 2 minutes and 30 seconds

-- If you like softer noodles, boil the noodles to your preference
+- If you prefer softer noodles than the basic, boil the noodles according to your preference

 Spiciness of Soup Broth

-- If you like the basic spiciness, put half the secret red powder into a bowl of Ichiran ramen as a final touch
+- If you like the basic spiciness, put half the sachet of secret red powder into a bowl of the Ichiran ramen as a finishing touch

-- If you prefer twice as much spiciness as the basic, then put the entire amount of the red powder into the ramen bowl as a final touch
+- If you prefer twice the spiciness than the basic, then put in the entire amount of the red powder as a finishing

-- If you prefer half the spiciness, put a little amount of the red powder into the bowl as a final touch
+- If you prefer half the spiciness than the basic, put a small amount of the red powder into the bowl as a finishing

-- If you don’t want spiciness, you don’t need to add the secret red powder
+- If you don’t want any spiciness, you don’t need to add the secret red powder

-If you want to make one serving of Ichiran ramen, then all you need to prepare are a bundle of dried noodles, a packet of liquid soup base, a small packet of Ichiran’s secret red powder, and 450ml of water.
+If you want to make one serving of the Ichiran ramen, then all you need to prepare are a bundle of the dried noodles, a packet of the liquid soup base, a sachet of the secret red powder, and 450ml of water.

-If you want to add toppings, like Chashu roast pork slices, chopped green onions, Kikurage wood ear mushrooms, and sheets of dried Nori seaweed, to the ramen bowl, additionally prepare them.
-These toppings will add depth to the bowl of Ichiran ramen.
+If you want to garnish the bowl with toppings such as sliced Chashu pork, chopped green onions, wood ear mushrooms, and dry sheets of nori, then additionally prepare them.
+Those toppings will add depth to the Ichiran ramen.

 |5||Turn off the heat, then pour the noodle soup into a ramen bowl|

-Overall, the combination of the pleasant chewy noodles, the rich soup broth, and the moderate spiciness of Ichiran’s secret red powder made this instant Ichiran ramen a fabulous noodle dish.
+Overall, the combination of the pleasantly chewy noodles, the super-rich soup broth, and the secret red powder’s moderate, addictive spiciness made this instant Ichiran ramen a nicely balanced, fabulous noodle dish.